 Mud Lake is a warm water fish and migratory bird restoration project.
-Mud Lake is the Estuary's flat/sheltered bay upstream of the US Steel Superfund Site impacted by legacy wood waste and bisected by a railroad causeway.
+Mud Lake is an estuarine bay and wetland complex upstream of the US Steel Superfund Site.
+It is degraded by legacy wood waste and bisected by a railroad causeway.
 The SLRRI team will work in close coordination with the MPCA, USEPA, and the City of Duluth to address sediment contamination, enhance hydrologic connection, remove legacy wood waste, and restore aquatic ecological function.